 Council of the Blind (MCB) and Tulsa

-I are members of TCB.)
+Council of the Blind (TCB).
 If you or someone you know is

 blind or partially sighted, or caring for someone who